mariahnorell/website/content/courses/hr_analytics/python/getting-started.md

 ## Jupyter Notebook Basics

 Jupyter Notebook is a very user friendly IDE that allows you to chunk out your code and write in text in a clear way.
 The way we add in this text is through something called "Markdown".
+It is helpful to alternate between writing in markdown and writing code, because it will visually organize the project you set out to accomplish.
+In addition, organizing your Notebook will help others (i.e., colleagues, interview committees, friends) understand your thought process.

 Open up this [tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) to understand all necessary steps for running Jupyter and getting your first notebook ready.

 While getting everything set up, locate a place on your computer that will be easy to access all notebooks for this class.
 It's recommended to utilize cloud-based storage tools like iCloud, OneDrive, Dropbox, Google Drive, rather than your desktop to ensure you do not lose any work.